Thinking of starting your own business? Congratulations. The entrepreneurial itch is just beginning.

 Take Elon Musk.
 His personal brand transcends Tesla or SpaceX.
 If those businesses went under tomorrow, he could start a brand-new successful business with his name alone.
 That’s the power of personal branding.

-Climbing the corporate ladder is a path full of unknowns.
-Due to no fault of your own, you could lose your job tomorrow due to downsizing, a shift in the economy, or a grumpy manager who just doesn’t like you.
+Right now, the economy is shaky at best.
+Due to no fault of your own, you could lose your job tomorrow due to downsizing, a reorg, or a macroeconomic shift.

 When you start your own business, you’re in charge of these life-altering decisions.
 Yes, your business still has a chance to tank, but you’re not a helpless bystander—you’re the one investing in its future.
 Your destiny is in your own hands.